-- Online-Click on the EIN link at www. irs.gov/businesses/small.
-The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 on Monday through Friday from 7:00 a.m. to 10:00 p.m. in the corporation's local time zone. - By mailing or faxing Form SS-4, Application for Employer Identification Number.
+- Online-Click on the EIN link at www.irs.gov/businesses/small.
+The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 on Monday through Friday from 7:00 a.m. to 10:00 p.m. in the corporation's local time - By faxing or mailing Form SS-4, Application for Employer Identification Number.